cbchang/cbchang.github.io/_news/announcement_1-2024-11-17.md

 ---
 layout: post
-title: Publisher chapter in <i>The Cambridge Handbook of Bilingual Phonetics and Phonology</i>.
+title: Published chapter in <i>The Cambridge Handbook of Bilingual Phonetics and Phonology</i>!
 date: 2024-11-17 16:11:00-0400
 inline: false
 related_posts: false
----

-Announcements and news can be much longer than just quick inline posts.
-In fact, they can have all the features available for the standard blog posts.
-See below.

 ---

 Esther de Leeuw and I published a chapter entitled <a href="https://doi.org/10.1017/9781009105767.033" target="_blank">"Phonetic and phonological L1 attrition and drift in bilingual speech"</a> (de Leeuw & Chang, 2024) in <i>The Cambridge Handbook of Bilingual Phonetics and Phonology</i>.
 Thanks to Mark Amengual for his expert editorship!
 Chapter abstract below: